cabradna/LLM-Planning-Recommendation-System/docs/development_notes.md

 1. **Introduction**: Explains the system's purpose and key features
 2. **Setup Environment**: Configures the execution environment (Colab or local)
-3. **Import Project Modules**: Loads required modules with fallback implementations
+3. **Import Project Modules**: Loads required modules
-4. **Database Connection**: Connects to MongoDB or creates a mock database
+4. **Database Connection**: Connects to MongoDB
 5. **Data Loading**: Fetches candidate and job embeddings
 6. **Model Initialization**: Creates neural network models (Q-Network and World Model)
-7. **Environment Setup**: Configures the job recommendation environment
-8. **LLM Integration**: Sets up LLM for feedback-based reward strategies (if applicable)
-9. **Replay Buffer Setup**: Initializes experience replay for reinforcement learning
-10. **Pretraining Phase**: Trains models using supervised learning on generated data
-11. **Online Learning Phase**: Implements the Dyna-Q algorithm for online learning
+7. **Training**: Implements the Dyna-Q algorithm for learning
-12. **Evaluation and Visualization**: Displays performance metrics and visualizations
+8. **Evaluation**: Tests the trained model against baseline
-13. **Test the Recommendation System**: Generates job recommendations using the trained model
+9. **Job Recommendations**: Generates personalized job recommendations
-14. **Conclusion**: Summarizes the implementation and results
+10. **Conclusion**: Summarizes the implementation and results

 ## Running the Notebook

+### Prerequisites

+Before running the notebook, ensure you have the following files in the project's root directory:
+- `db_auth.txt`: Must contain two lines in order to perform Mongo Atlas authentication.
+The first line must contain nothing but the username.
+The second line must contain nothing but the password.
+- `hf_primary_token.txt`: Contains Hugging Face authentication token (if using LLM-based strategies)

+These files are required after the first cell of the notebook is executed, as they are used for database connection and LLM authentication.

 ### In Google Colab